php-cache/doctrine-bridge/README.md

 # psr-6-doctrine-bridge
 PSR-6 Compliant Doctrine Bridge

-This library provides a bridge between Doctrine, and a PSR-6 compliant cache implementation
+This library provides a PSR-6 compliant cache implementation, and it also provides a bridge between Doctrine, and the Cache Pool

+To use the doctrine bridge, follow the instructions below, in the Usage section.

 ## Installation